SamanShafigh/domain-hcard-builder/README.md

 RENDER_MODE=spa
 ```

+Implementation logic: my idea was to implement the app in a way that can support both SSR and SPA mode.
+The backend which was the only scope of this project can support this with some minimal change in `middleware:handleMeta`

 ## Run the app manually

 make sure you have Node 8.x (or above) installed.
 Then make sure you have a mongodb server running and finally run the following commands: